rails/solid_cache/README.md

 Using SQL databases backed by SSDs we can have caches that are much larger and cheaper than traditional memory only Redis or Memcached backed caches.

-Testing on HEY shows that reads and writes are 25%-50% slower than with a Redis cache.
-However this is not a significant percentage of the overall request time.
+Testing on HEY shows that reads and writes are 25%-50% slower than with a Redis cache, but this is not a significant percentage of the overall request time.

-If cache misses are expensive (up to 50x the cost of a hit on HEY), then there are big advantages to caches that can hold months rather than days worth of data.
+If cache misses are expensive (up to 50x the cost of a hit on HEY), then there are big advantages to caches that can hold months rather than days of data.

 ## Usage